DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 The RX interrupt are controlled/enabled/disabled by ethdev APIs - 'rte_eth_dev_rx_intr_*'.
 They return failure if the PMD hasn't support them yet.
 The intr_conf.rxq flag is used to turn on the capability of RX interrupt per device.

++ Device Removal Event

+This event is triggered by a device being removed at a bus level.
+Its underlying resources may have been made unavailable (i.e. PCI mappings unmapped).
+The PMD must make sure that on such occurrence, the application can still safely use its callbacks.

+This event can be subscribed to in the same way one would subscribe to a link status change event.
+The execution context is thus the same, i.e. it is the dedicated interrupt host thread.

+Considering this, it is likely that an application would want to close a device having emitted a Device Removal Event.
+In such case, calling ``rte_eth_dev_close()`` can trigger it to unregister its own Device Removal Event callback.
+Care must be taken not to close the device from the interrupt handler context.
+It is necessary to reschedule such closing operation.

 Blacklisting
 ~~~~~~~~~~~~